 List of works

-Performance; HD videos, color, sound; animatronic, carpet, drapes
+Performance; HD videos, color, sound; animatronic, metal pole, carpet, drapes

 Courtesy Amalia Ulman; Arcadia Missa, London